Greetings! Hope your week is going great!

 An evening view: I think I may need to dial down the wattage on those outside lanterns.
 I never realized how bright they were until I took this picture.
 You’ll need to wear sun glasses if you visit my house at night.
 Ha!

 Did you notice the “Blue Hour” was approaching as I took this pic?
 Of course, I couldn’t see that through the camera–that sneaky Blue Hour.
-You can read all about it, HERE.
+You can read all about it here: The Secret of the Blue Hour.

 What’s your favorite Christmas decorating idea each year?
 Do you hang wreaths from your windows?
-Would love to hear your technique for hanging wreaths.
-Do you also use the electric candles?
-Has anyone found some really bright battery-operated candles and if so, how long do the batteries last?
+Do you also use candles in your windows?
+Has anyone found some really bright battery-operated candles?
 Love hearing your ideas!